Jeiwan/uniswapv3-book/src/milestone_3/slippage-protection.md

 # Slippage Protection

-Slippage is a very important issued in decentralized exchanges.
-Slippage simply means the difference between the price that you see on the screen when initialing a transaction and the actual price the swap is executed at.
+Slippage is a very important issue in decentralized exchanges.
+Slippage simply means the difference between the price that you see on the screen when initialing a transaction and the actual price when the swap is executed.
 This difference appears because there's a short (and sometimes long, depending on network congestion and gas costs) delay between when you send a transaction and when it gets mined.
 In more technical terms, blockchain state changes every block and there's no guarantee that your transaction will be applied at a specific block.

-Another important problem that slippage protection fixes is *sandwich attacks*–this is a common type of attacks on decentralized exchange users.
+Another important problem that slippage protection fixes is *sandwich attacks*–this is a common type of attack on decentralized exchange users.
 During sandwiching, attackers "wrap" your swap transactions in their two transactions: one goes before your transaction and the other goes after it.
-In the first transaction, an attacker modifier the state of a pool so that your swap becomes very unprofitable for you and somewhat profitable for the attacker.
+In the first transaction, an attacker modifies the state of a pool so that your swap becomes very unprofitable for you and somewhat profitable for the attacker.
 This is achieved by adjusting pool liquidity so that your trade happens at a lower price.
 In the second transaction, the attacker reestablishes pool liquidity and the price.
-As a result, you get much less tokens than expected due to manipulated prices, and the attacker get some profit.
+As a result, you get much fewer tokens than expected due to manipulated prices, and the attacker gets some profit.

 ![Sandwich attack](images/sandwich_attack.png)

-The way slippage protection is implemented in decentralized exchanges is by letting user choose how far the actual price is allowed to drop.
+The way slippage protection is implemented in decentralized exchanges is by letting users choose how far the actual price is allowed to drop.
 By default, Uniswap V3 sets slippage tolerance to 0.1%, which means a swap is executed only if the price at the moment of execution is not smaller than 99.9% of the price the user saw in the browser.
 This is a very tight range and users are allowed to adjust this number, which is useful when volatility is high.

 Let's add slippage protection to our implementation!

 ## Slippage Protection in Swaps

-To protect swaps, we need to add one more parameter to `swap` function–we want to let user choose a stop price, a price at which swapping will stop.
+To protect swaps, we need to add one more parameter to the `swap` function–we want to let the user choose a stop price, a price at which swapping will stop.
 We'll call the parameter `sqrtPriceLimitX96`:

 ```solidity
 function swap(